Dexter Carter: NFL career

 In that after Super Bowl XXIX, he signed a free agent three-year contract with the Jets.
 He struggled on his new team, fumbling 7 times (losing 4) in 10 games before being cut on November 8.
 He was then picked up by the 49ers and resumed his role as their kick and punt returner the next week.
 He created NFL history that season by becoming the only player ever to record at least one touch and one all purpose yard in 17 regular season games.
 He did this by playing for the Jets before their bye week and being signed by the 49ers after their bye week.

 Carter finished his 7 NFL seasons with 1,042 rushing yards and 5 touchdowns, along with 59 receptions for 652 yards and 2 touchdowns.
 On special teams, he returned 138 punts for 1,358 yards and 2 touchdowns, while also returning 250 kickoffs for 5,412 yards and 2 touchdowns.

 Coaching career

 In 2007, Dexter returned to Florida State University as the running backs coach for 3 seasons.
 He was not retained after the 2009 season as incoming head coach Jimbo Fisher brought in his own coaches when taking over for Bobby Bowden.

 Personal life

 Carter's cousin, Byron Buxton, is a professional baseball player.
 He was the second overall pick in the MLB draft.
 Both hail from Baxley Georgia.
 His son, Dexter Carter Jr., has drawn comparisons to his father with his speed and natural football ability at the Bolles School in Jacksonville, Florida.
-Dexter is the Founder and Chairman for Dexter Carter 35 Foundation. dextercarter35foundation.org The mission is Making Hopes and Dreams a Reality for at risk youth experiencing despair, hardship and poverty.
+Dexter is the Founder and Chairman for Dexter Carter 35 Foundation.
+The mission is Making Hopes and Dreams a Reality for at risk youth experiencing despair, hardship and poverty.